French

 Hours: 36L

-This is the second of a two-course series intended for students who have already mastered the basic competences in French language proficiency.
+This course is intended as a transition from intermediate- to advanced-level French language proficiency.
 The materials used in this course adopt an active approach which puts emphasis on the student being at the centre of the learning process.
-Students will learn the following intermediate-level language skills: writing, speaking as well as understanding written and spoken French.
+Students will solidify writing, and speaking skills as well as understanding of written and spoken French of various registers through exploration of a variety of cultures and viewpoints.

-Prerequisite: FSL320H1.
-Students may also fulfill this prerequisite requirement based on the results of their French Placement Test.
+Prerequisite: FSL320H1 or placement in FSL322H1 based on the results of the French Placement Test.

 Breadth Requirements: Creative and Cultural Representations (1)